Intilery/intilery.github.io/docs/guides/glossary.md

 A set of customers based on static (an upload) or dynamic (a query) rules.

-### Computed Traits

-Traits to apply to customers based on aggregation or calculations against events and properties that track customer behaviour for reuse in multiple [audience](#audience) definitions.

 ### Customer

 A single identifiable customer record.